marcopiraccini/swagger-mocker/README.md

 That will create the mock in `~/test/mymock`

-`npm install` is not launched automatically, yoou have to do by yourself.
+`npm install` is not launched automatically, you have to do it by yourself.

 This tool can be used also for validation: